Welcome to the Website

 Dear Parents and Carers,

-- In 2017 Marish was top of the league tables, for overall primary school progress performance at KS2 in Slough and in the top 2% of schools nationally.
+In 2018 both Marish and Willow are in the top five of the league tables in Slough for attainment at KS2, because attainment is well above average nationally and for Slough.
+This is even more impressive, given that Marish was top of the league tables, for overall primary school progress performance at KS2 in Slough and in the top 2% of schools nationally in 2017

-- Our disadvantaged children do as well, if not better, than the other pupils.
+- Our disadvantaged pupils and those with additional needs make do as well, if not better than the other pupils.

 Marish Academy Trust’s commitment to improve even further is enshrined in our revised Trust wide logo and motto ‘Strive for the heights’ shown above.

-To achieve this, we will continue to welcome all people into our community, regardless of their backgrounds, ethnicities, faiths, age or skills.
+To achieve this, we will continue to welcome people into our community, regardless of their backgrounds, ethnicities, faiths, age or skills.
 We focus on what we share: living or working in 21st century Slough and wanting the best outcomes and life chances for all our children.
 Here, diversity is a strength and rich resource, rather than a barrier.
-True inclusion exists when people not only live and work alongside each other, but rather when each individual is an accepted and valued member of our community or team.
 These aspirations apply to all members of the Marish/Willow Community and are summed up in our three diamond rules, our trust strap line and in fact, British values.
 Ask your child to explain what these mean in practice:

 Three Diamond Rules: